-When it comes to tire pressure, road cyclists have their slick tires pumped to around 70 – 90psi.
-Whereas touring cyclists can run at lower pressures.
+When it comes to tire pressure, the ideal road bike tire pressure is around 90 – 110psi, whereas touring cyclists can run at lower pressures.
 This is good as it increases your comfort on the bike and also reduces your chances of punctures.

 Learn more: Tire Pressure Explained

 One other thing to consider is whether or not to run a tubeless setup.
 It’s more commonly found on touring bikes.
 However, more road cyclists are switching to tubeless tires – myself included.